The best museums in Turin, Italy

 The Old Parliament in the Museum of the Risorgimento in Turin

-In the same building of Palazzao Caringnano, but with a seperate entrance and a seperate ticket, is the museum documenting the history of Rigsorgimento (Museo Nazionale del Risorgimento Italiano).
+In the same building of Palazzo Caringnano, but with a separate entrance and a separate ticket, is the museum documenting the history of Risorgimento (Museo Nazionale del Risorgimento Italiano).

 This museum is practically a visual history lesson, using photos, paintings, documents and videos to tell the story of the Risorgimento.

-One of the museum’s highlights is the old building of Parliament from 1848 that used to be housed in the same building.
+One of the museum’s highlights is the old parliamentary chamber from 1848.

 Extra tip: Pay attention to the painted ceilings as you walk around, they’re gorgeous!